Built for the Frontlines

 Paxton distinguishes itself as an AI-powered litigation support tool focused on evidence management and trial preparation.
 The platform's advanced document analysis capabilities can process multiple file types, from emails to social media posts, identifying relevant evidence and potential exhibits.

-Its unique timeline generation feature automatically creates visual representations of case events, making it easier to present complex narratives to judges and juries.
+The unique timeline generation feature automatically creates visual representations of case events, making it easier to present complex narratives to judges and juries.
 Paxton's deposition analyzer can identify contradictions and inconsistencies across multiple testimonies, while its trial presentation mode offers real-time access to all case materials.

 Paxton also includes AI-powered jury selection assistance by analyzing demographic data and historical verdict patterns.